 Are you wondering if quality content really matters for your business website?
 You’ve probably heard the phrase ‘content is king’, but does that mean any old content will do?

 If you’d prefer to listen to this article, our robots have produced an audio recording of it.
 You can listen to it below.

 Quality Content in Marketing

-- It cuts through the sheer volume of stuff available on the internet to attract attention.
+- Quality content cuts through the sheer volume of stuff available on the internet to attract attention

 - It is more likely to be shared on social media.

 We touched on this a little in our article on the ideal blog post length for businesses.
 Longer content tends to be of a higher quality because it’s more detailed and has better keyword inclusion.